 Employees who have previously held a base lot, Flex, UW Disabled, park and ride, or business alternate permit can now apply in the permit application system (PAS).

-Graduate students, professional students, and UW employees and UW Health employees with an annualized salary of $35,700 or less may qualify for a 2022-23 reduced cost annual base lot permit.
+UW employees, UW Health employees, and some UW graduate and professional students may qualify for a 2022-23 reduced cost annual base lot permit.
 For more information on eligibility and how to apply for a 2022-23 reduced cost permit, please see the reduced and low-cost parking options page.

 If you have never applied for parking before, you need to contact your Unit Transportation Coordinator (UTC) for approval to apply.
 Information in the “applying for parking” section of the permit types and information page and on the new employee page may be helpful to you.

 You can also find helpful parking links in MyUW.
 Add the “Parking at UW” and “Transportation at UW” tiles for a quick and easy way to access some of the most used Transportation Services resources.

 To accept an offer and buy your parking permit: go.wisc.edu/tsebusiness

 Starting August 1 – To buy an employee bus pass, and/or an afternoon, night, moped or motorcycle permit: go.wisc.edu/tsebusiness